Sylius/Sylius/docs/book/attributes.rst

 To give you a better insight into Attributes, let's have a look how to prepare and add an Attribute with a Product to the system programatically.

 To assign Attributes to Products firstly you will need a factory for ProductAttributes.
-The AttributeFactory has a special method createTyped($type), where $type is a string.
+The AttributeFactory has a special method createWithType($type), where $type is a string.

 The Attribute needs a ``code`` and a ``name`` before it can be saved in the repository.